aaronaddleman/aaronaddleman-academic/content/project/k8-on-rpi/index.md

 ### setup

-Downloaded the [Rapian OS Arm 64bit](https://downloads.raspberrypi.org/raspios_arm64/images/) version as Kubernetes needs this for operation.
+Downloaded the [Raspian OS Arm 64bit](https://downloads.raspberrypi.org/raspios_arm64/images/) version as Kubernetes needs this for operation.
 The steps you want to complete on the raspian os, they are as follows:

 1. install ssh key
 2. set ssh to start on boot